 The grub configuration file contains information on boot settings and passwords for unlocking boot options.
-The grub configuration is usually located at /boot/grub/grub.conf and linked as /boot/grub/menu.lst and /etc/grub.conf.
+The grub configuration is usually located at /boot/grub2/grub.cfg and linked as /etc/grub2.conf.

 Setting the permissions to read and write for root only prevents non-root users from seeing the boot parameters or changing them.
 Non-root users who read the boot parameters may be able to identify weaknesses in security upon boot and be able to exploit them.